Should I rinse paella rice before cooking?

 When it comes to selecting the right type of paella rice, it’s important to choose a variety that is specifically suited for this classic Spanish dish.
 The most commonly used rice for paella is Bomba rice, known for its ability to absorb flavor while maintaining its structure and texture.

-See also Can I make paella rice without vegetables?
+See also Can I add lemon zest to paella rice?

 Other options include Calasparra rice and Arborio rice, which can also yield excellent results.
 It’s essential to select a rice with a high starch content, as this will help create the desired creamy texture in the final dish.